pyoneerC/Free_Games_Tracker/README.md

 ![Mac view](img/mac.png)

+> [!WARNING]
+> The app uses a custom wrapper around the Free Games API hosted on a free Render web service.
+Due to platform limitations, it may exceed its monthly quota and go temporarily offline near the end of the month.

 ## Contributing

 This is an open-source project.
 Whether you're looking to contribute code, learn about Flutter and API integration, or suggest improvements—you're welcome to explore the codebase and collaborate.